ChrishSec/WiFiSecureView/README.md

 ## WiFiSecureView

-WiFiSecureView is a simple useless Tool that allows you to view available WiFi networks and retrieve their passwords on Windows.
+WiFiSecureView is a simple Tool that allows you to view available WiFi networks and retrieve their passwords on Windows.

 ### Usage